eclipse-theia/theia-website/src/docs/user_ai.md

 Once authenticated, Copilot models become available in the [AI Configuration view](#ai-configuration) and can be assigned to any AI agent.

-**Please note:** Using GitHub Copilot requires an active Copilot subscription on your GitHub account.
+**Please note:** Using GitHub Copilot requires an active Copilot subscription on your GitHub account and the [Github Terms of Services](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service) apply.

 #### Configuring Available Models